Cease-fire dossier

 Core wire source for the dispute over whether Lebanon is included in the ceasefire framework.

-• Whether ships move freely without coordination or special routing.
+• Whether ships move freely without coordination or special routing while the blockade remains active.

 • Whether Lebanon is formally included in any written or publicly confirmed terms.

-• Whether follow-on talks in Islamabad actually happen and who attends.
+• Whether follow-on talks in or around Pakistan actually happen and who attends.

 • Whether missile or drone incidents continue through local proxies or aligned cells.